You Can Wash Hands Better: Accurate Daily Handwashing Assessment with a Smartwatch: Evaluation

-The experimental results are shown results in Fig.~\ref{fig:crosslocationbar} and Table~\ref{tab:crossuser}.
-In this setting, the performance have similar characteristics to those in the cross-participant setting, e.g., the accuracy is more discrete; the 13th and the 38th participants have the lowest accuracy; the mean accuracy drops to 81.45\%; onset/offset detection are achieved well.
+The experimental results are shown in Fig.~\ref{fig:crosslocationbar} and Table~\ref{tab:crossuser}.
+In this setting, the performances have similar characteristics to those in the cross-participant setting, e.g., the accuracy is more discrete; the 13th and the 38th participants have the lowest accuracy; the mean accuracy drops to 81.45\%; the start/end time detections are achieved well.

+We further find that the performance in the cross-participant setting is slightly better than those in the cross-participant-cross-location setting.
+We think this is because we use data from 50 participants to train UWash each time in the former setting, while in the latter setting we use less data of 40 or 41 participants from four locations to train UWash each time.

+\textbf{(3) Cross-Participant-Cross-Location-Cross-Time.} Nine months after the data collection described in Sec.~\ref{sec:data}, we further randomly recruit 10 passersby in a hospital to wash their hands 5 times, and follow the same process to obtain a new dataset.
+We apply the trained model in user-dependent results on the new dataset to evaluate the cross-time performance.

+Table~\ref{tab:testoftime} shows the cross-time results of the 10 passersby.
+The average sample-wise gesture recognition accuracy is 82.08\%.
+The average error in the start and end detection of handwashing are 0.39\textit{s} and 0.14\textit{s} respectively.
+The average standard deviation in the start and end detection of handwashing are 0.20\textit{s} and 0.09\textit{s} respectively.
+The average scoring error and scoring standard deviation are 14.30 points and 5.23 points respectively.
+We find that these average values are at the same level as in the Cross-Participant-Cross-Location evaluation listed in Table~\ref{tab:crossuser}.
+These results demonstrate that UWash is stable and promising across time.
+Note that the new dataset is from the new participants, new location, and new date, results of this evaluation provide us strong confidence in performance if UWash is promoted to large-scale real-world use.

+\textbf{(4) The Wild Study.} To test UWash in the wild, we further recruit 10 passersby in a laboratory hall to evaluate their handwashing quality under three conditions: their usual handwashing method without prior training on the WHO-recommended technique (not trained), after receiving our training on the WHO handwashing guideline (trained), and when they intentionally shuffle the order of the WHO handwashing steps or omit certain steps (random).
+Five trials are collected for each individual and condition.
+We directly apply the UWash model trained in the in-domain evaluation section (Sec.~\ref{sec:results}) to estimate the handwashing scores, and the average scores are presented in Fig.~\ref{fig:wildtest}.

+As shown in Fig.~\ref{fig:wildtest}, almost all not-trained participants have low handwashing scores, indicating that they do not adhere to the WHO-recommended handwashing procedure in their daily life.
+After training, their handwashing scores significantly improve, reaching an average score of approximately 85.
+When participants deliberately shuffle the handwashing steps or omit steps, UWash can detect a decline in their scores, demonstrating its effectiveness in identifying out-of-sequence gestures or missed steps.
+In practical use, UWash can alert users to any omitted steps, thereby enhancing handwashing quality in a targeted manner.

+It is worth noting that participants P4 to P10 only shuffle the order of handwashing steps without omitting any, and their scores should have been close to those obtained during the trained session.
+However, these scores were slightly lower because, during the random session, they did not strictly adhere to the prescribed duration for handwashing.
+Since UWash evaluates scores based on the duration spent on each step, this deviation from the recommended durations leads to a reduction in overall scores.